kolawolecyber/constructgraph/README.md

 Data Layer

-The application uses a graph-oriented project repository to retrieve project, task, supplier, material, and relationship data.
+- CognoDB Cloud
+- openCypher
+- Bolt protocol
+- Official Neo4j JavaScript driver

+CognoDB is used as the graph database layer.

-Database and graph persistence are isolated behind the repository layer so that application logic does not depend directly on the API route implementation.
+The database connection and graph queries are isolated behind the repository/data-access layer so that application use cases do not depend directly on HTTP routes or database connection details.